-As most of the processing is done at software levels (i.e., on a CPU), an efficient software methodology has to be envisioned.
-Right now, most of the existing methods focus on low-level languages (C or C++) for good runtime performance (at the cost of easy prototyping) or high-level languages (such as Python) for flexibility (at the price of runtime performance).
-In [6], we propose a new methodology based on Julia language that addresses this two-language problem and paves the way for efficient prototyping without giving up runtime performance.
-To prove the benefits of the proposed approach, a performance benchmark with several optimization levels compares the Julia approach with C++ and Python [10].
+As, in the SDR paradigm, most of the processing are done at software level (i.e. on a CPU), an efficient software methodology has to be envisioned.
+Right now, most of the existing methods focus either on low-level languages (e.g. C or C++) for good runtime performance at the cost of easy prototyping or on high-level languages (such as Python) for flexibility at the price of runtime performance.
+In [12], we propose a new methodology based on Julia language that addresses this two-language problem and paves the way for efficient prototyping without giving up runtime performance.
+To prove the benefits of the proposed approach, a performance benchmark with several optimisation levels compares the Julia approach with C++ and Python ones.

-We have initiate a internal Julia organisation (JuliaTelecom) that gathers all the works, packages and ecosytems dedicated to digital communication and software defined Radio in

-Julia.
-This organisation regroups different projects with scholars and engineers outside from Granit; notably from Julia Computing (https://juliacomputing.com/)
+We have initiated an internal Julia organisation (JuliaTelecom) that gathers all the works, packages and ecosytems dedicated to digital communication and software defined Radio in Julia.
+This organisation regroups various projects with scholars and engineers outside from Granit; notably from Julia Computing (https://juliacomputing.com/).